pytransitions/transitions/README.md

 >>> "where'd all the liquid go?"
 ```

-There is also a `'prepare'` callback that is executed as soon as the trigger runs, before any `'conditions'` are checked:
+There is also a `'prepare'` callback that is executed as soon as a transition starts, before any `'conditions'` are checked or other callbacks are executed.

 ```python
 class Matter(object):